pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 But now imagine that one of your post-its said _put up another post-it with this text and act on it right away_.
-With no chance to take it down, you'll end up putting up more and more post-its until you run out of paper or space on the wall!
+With no chance to take it down, you'll keep putting up more and more post-its until you run out of paper or space on the wall!

 How is this different from repeating actions forever?
 In a Repeat Forever block,